What is TMJ?

 TMJ dentist will determine the likely cause of the problem to lead to solutions.

-If there are issues with the bite and correction of the bite is required.
+If there are issues with the bite correction of the bite is required.
 Re-building of the teeth or as complex as full mouth rehabilitation with crowns and implants to replace missing teeth.

 Or even orthodontic treatment if the bite cannot be corrected with the simple rebuilding of the teeth.

-Sometimes, the issue is musculoskeletal, a Physiotherapist or Osteopath is essential in assisting the patients with postural problems.
+Sometimes, the issue is musculoskeletal, a Physiotherapist or Osteopath is essential in assisting patients with postural problems.

 TMJ Diagnosis and Treatment can range from: